Money Tree Winter Care: Light, Water, Placement, Dormancy & More!

 Using a humidifier is the easiest and most convenient way of increasing the humidity inside your house.

-Placement of the money tree
+5) Placement of the money tree during winter

 You should find a spot for your money tree where it gets a good amount of light.
 You can consider replacing the money tree under the direct sun for some time in the winter.

-If you think your plant is still not getting enough light, you can purchase artificial lights that are even available online.
+If you think your plant is still not getting enough light, you can purchase artificial lights that are available online.
 This can help your money tree by giving it sufficient light in the winter.

-Avoid placing your money tree too close to the fireplace or any heating source, as that can burn the plant’s leaves.
+Avoid placing your money tree too close to the fireplace or any heating source, as that can burn the plant’s leaves.Â

-Although money tree is not considered toxic, you should still place it away from children and pets to avoid stressing the plant.
+Although a money tree is not considered toxic, you should still place it away from children and pets to avoid stressing the plant.

 Final words